 Certain techniques that are often proposed for minimizing bird window collisions have been shown to be ineffective, including:

 - Hawk Decals: Using 1-2 hawk silhouette decals does not discourage birds from hitting windows because of the decal shape.
 The shape of the decal is largely irrelevant to its effectiveness: using many hawk decals with appropriate spacing can work, however.

-- Owl Figurines: Plastic or wooden owl figurines mounted on a pole or roof may be initially effective, but the implied threat will soon wear off as birds learn that the decoy does not move or behave like a bird of prey.
+- Owl Figurines: Plastic or wooden owl figurines mounted on a pole or roof close to a dangerous window may be initially effective at keeping birds away.
+The implied threat will soon wear off, however, as birds learn that the decoy does not move or behave like a bird of prey.

 For the Best Results

-To minimize the risk of bird window collisions as much as possible, use several internal and external techniques.
+To minimize the risk of bird window collisions as much as possible, use several internal and external techniques at the same time.
 While one tactic may reduce the number of birds injured after colliding with windows, several tactics joined together will have the greatest results for preventing these unnecessary injuries and fatalities altogether.